wayneyu/unblockMeSolver/README.md

 ```

 ### Result
-Shortest path solution af the sample puzzle was reached in ~2400 node visits and took about 1.2s
+Shortest path solution of the sample puzzle was reached in ~2400 node visits and took about 1.2s

 ```
 |- - 2 3 4 4|